Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

+This analysis shows that popularity is not one concept but a composit one.
+Which is visible through different articles leading different types of popularities, except a few overall dominant ones.
+The most visited property shows the familiarity of the users of this topic while the continuing after backtracking captures a feeling of being saved.

-These points from each category were combined to create a complex final popularity score.
+So after confirming these properties capture different behaviours, points from each one were combined to create a complex final popularity score.
 Creating the following distribution:

 <div style="width:100%;">
   <iframe